drshahizan/special-topic-data-engineering/materials/mongodb/assignment.md

 Don't forget to hit the :star: if you like this repo.

-**Assignment Instructions**

-# Topic: MongoDB + MySQL and PHP - Developing a Data Science System with CRUD Operations
+**Assignment : Developing a Data Science System with CRUD Operations

 Task:
 Your assignment is to develop a data science system using MongoDB, MySQL, and PHP, incorporating CRUD (Create, Read, Update, Delete) operations.
 You are required to create a report detailing the steps involved in building the system and the key considerations for its implementation.